Skip to Main Content

 Lenders often consider your debt-to-income ratio (DTI ratio) when you apply for a new loan.
 DTI compares the income you earn each month (pretax) versus your total monthly debt payments.

-When you owe too much money compared to your income, lenders will be hesitant to loan you more.
+Lenders will hesitate to loan you more when you owe too much money compared to your income.
 But if you can improve your cash flow — by paying down debt or earning more money — you may be in a better position to qualify for student loan refinancing.

 Student loan refinancing isn’t the right fit for everyone.
-If bad credit keeps you from refinancing, or if it prevents you from getting a lower interest rate than you’re currently paying, an alternative approach may be best.
+If bad credit keeps you from refinancing or prevents you from getting a lower interest rate than you’re currently paying, an alternative approach may be best.
 Some options include:

 • Consolidate your federal loans.
 A Direct Loan Consolidation combines your federal student loans into a new, individual account.
 You can extend your repayment period and lower your monthly payment while retaining your valuable federal student loan benefits.
 With that said, loan consolidation will not save you any money since it will not change your interest rate.